ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-camera-mode.md

 #### Video Source Switcher Options

+To the left of the video sources in the switched, you'll see buttons to the <samp>All A/B</samp> button.
+This determines whether the switcher is displaying all video sources, or just your placeholder cameras.

-To the left of the video sources in the switcher, you'll see a few options:
+To the right of the video sources in the switcher, you'll see a few options:

 * Click the picture-in-picture button to use a picture-in-picture layout instead of a split screen.
 Click it again to return to split-screen mode.
 * Pick <samp>Select All</samp> from the gear menu to select all video sources.